EberlyODL/phys010sjv11/testing-bomb.md

 |photon reaches D1|0|photon reaches D1|1/4
 |bomb explodes|0|bomb explodes|1/2

-Ok so we put a bomb to test, it explodes.
+Ok so we put a bomb to the test, it explodes.
 You turn to your manager: "Sorry that one was working but it is loss now, I can test another."

 You put another bomb, you detect a photon in D0.
 You say "Sorry, I cannot tell if its working or not, let us send another photon."